pandas-dev/pandas/doc/source/groupby.rst

     In [5]: grouped = df.groupby(get_letter_type, axis=1)

+Starting with 0.8, pandas Index objects now supports duplicate values.
+If a non-unique index is used as the group key in a groupby operation, all values for the same index value will be considered to be in one group and thus the output of aggregation functions will only contain unique index values:

+.. ipython:: python

+   lst = [1, 2, 3, 1, 2, 3]

+   s = Series([1, 2, 3, 10, 20, 30], lst)

+   grouped = s.groupby(level=0)

+   grouped.first()

+   grouped.last()

+   grouped.sum()

 Note that **no splitting occurs** until it's needed.
 Creating the GroupBy object only verifies that you've passed a valid mapping.